Sensory Hypersensitivity

 Research

-For every type of sensory hypersensitivity, there are other people who have found ways to manage it.
+There are many strategies developed by others who have experienced similar challenges.
 The results can be surprising.
-Solutions for each sense are proposed on this site.
+Solutions for each sense are available on this site.

 Environment